Dr. Cary Hills, Owner

-Mariah is joining us while she completes her Bachelors Degree in Education.
+Mariah is joining us as she completes her bachelor degree in elementary education.
 She has worked and ridden at several of the local barns ranging in disciplines from hunter jumper, gaming, western pleasure, and western dressage.
+Mariah has managed several barns in the Pacific Northwest and taught lessons to equestrians of all ages.

-In her down time she enjoys loving on horses, knitting, spending time with her daughter Olivia and enjoying the beach with her dog Presley.
+In her down time she enjoys knitting, spending time with her daughter Olivia (who you will occasionally spot in the office), working with her daughter's Shetland pony Trigger, trail riding, hauling to dressage shows, and enjoying the beach with her daughter and Lhasa Apso x Mini Dachshund Minnie.